How does inFlow calculate the cost of a product/cost of goods sold?

 Freight

-If you don’t see this field in your purchase order, toggle on Include shipping at the top right to enable shipping fields.
+If you don’t see this field in your purchase order, toggle on Ship order at the top of the order.

 To get the freight value for each product

-Unit Price ÷ [Sum of Stocked Products subtotal] * Freight Total = Freight (unit)
+Unit Price ÷ [Sum of Stocked Products subtotal] × Freight Total = Freight per unit

 Following the example purchase order above, you would get the following values: